 Whilst it is highly unlikely that your botox compensation claim will run all the way to Court, (the vast majority settle without the need for Court proceedings at all), we are not afraid of a denial of liability and our success rate, which exceeds 99%, is testament to the fact that when we take a claim on, you really do have the best chance of successly obtaining an award of personal injury compensation.
 We believe that our confidence in our own ability is demonstrated by the fact that every personal injury claim we accept is on the basis of a Conditional Fee Agreement, also known as a no win no fee agreement, which means that if we do not succeed for our client, we do not get paid for our work.
 Get in touch today, here, for a no-obligation discussion of your potential botox compensation claim.

 How will my botched botox compensation claim work?

 Your dedicated Botox personal injury claim solicitor will need to assess your claim and your evidence, which is done usually in the following order:

-Second, your solicitor will write to the negligent practitioner, setting out the reasons for your claim, what they believe was done wrong, and at least the basics as to what we believe can be done to compensate you and to assist you in your recovery.
+Your solicitor will write to the negligent practitioner who performed the botched botox on your behalf, setting out the reasons for your claim, what they believe was done wrong, and what we believe can be done to compensate you and to assist you in your recovery.

-At that point, we would ideally have received an admission of liability and so be in a position to calculate your damages.
-This occurs in the vast majority of cases, around 85% of claims that MG Legal, your Botox personal injury solicitors accept.
-In the remaining few cases, it can be necessary to issue proceedings in the County Court.
-Whatever stage your claim settles, rest assured that MG Legal’s expert team have been here before many times and we know exactly how to steer your case towards the best, swiftest settlement possible.
+In the remaining few cases, it may necessary to issue proceedings in the County Court.
+Whatever stage your claim settles, rest assured that MG Legal’s expert team have been here before many times, and we know exactly how to steer your case towards the best, swiftest settlement possible.